 Prerequisite: Successful completion of Eng 13B and/or the ability to read at the 9th grade level.
 A course at the upper intermediate reading level designed to refine those skills designated in Eng 13A/13B.
 Includes additional instruction in study skills, outlining, previewing, summarizing, and critical reading.
-Students are required to enroll in 1/2 unit reading lab: Eng 66A.
 (Nondegree Applicable)